 - Sputum immunofluorescence tests (or other immune tests)

-- Urine tests (to diagnose Legionnaire disease or Histoplasmosis)
+- Urine tests (to diagnose Legionnaire's disease or Histoplasmosis)

 Antibiotics or antifungal medicines may be used, depending on the type of germ that is causing the infection.
-Antibiotics are not helpful for viral infections.
+Antibiotics are not helpful for viral infections, but newer medicines may treat some viral infections for example COVID-19.
 You may need to stay in the hospital during the early stages of the illness.

 Oxygen and treatments to remove fluid and mucus from the respiratory system are often needed.